Dynamic and Runtime Application Configuration

 $ spin up

-The Vault config provider gets secret values from HashiCorp Vault.
-Currently, only KV Secrets Engine - Version 2 is supported.
-You can set up v2 kv secret engine at any mount point and give Vault information in the runtime configuration file:
+The Vault application variable provider gets secret values from HashiCorp Vault.
+Currently, only the KV Secrets Engine - Version 2 is supported.
+You can set up the v2 kv secret engine at any mount point and provide Vault information in the runtime configuration file:

 [[config_provider]]